worldwide-asset-exchange/wax-labs-ui/docs/proposals.md

 - Only the proposer can execute this action
 - Proposal status must be `DRAFT` or `FAILED_DRAFT`
-- The `recipient` account must have a WaxLabs profile
+- The `recipient` account must have a WaxLabs profile and this is required
 - The `smallDescription` must be smaller than 80
 - The `requestedAmount` should not overflow the proposal requested amount